 Railroads made Chicago into an industrial giant.
 The city sat at or at least near the spot where westbound railroad tracks and highways were obliged to detour around Lake Michigan.
-Transporting goods and people by rail is as central to the history of Chicago and environs as politics is to Springfield’s.
 Meat packing, steelmaking, oil refining, mail-order retailing, food processing, industries of a hundred kinds set up shop in and around Chicago because of the ease with which raw materials could be moved in and finished goods shipped out.
-Railroading also was a sizable industry itself, and a not insignificant source of city lore.
-Some of Chicago’s biggest fortunes and baddest reputations were made in the game.
+Railroading also was a sizable industry itself, and a not insignificant source of city lore, as some of Chicago’s biggest fortunes and baddest reputations were made in the game.

 This sketch recounts the development of private railroads that moved passengers and freight from city to city within and without Chicagoland.
 (I deal with rail-based public transit in Chicago here, Chicago aviation here, and Chicago highways and expressways and tollways here.)
-It is taken from the draft of my never-published guide to Illinois history and culture.
+All are taken from the draft of my never-published guide to Illinois history and culture.

 That the railroads made Chicago great, and some of its people rich, is plain enough.
 It also made the city ever-more unpleasant to live in.
 The trains brought wealth and people to the city but trailed in their wake noise, stink, and coal fumes from a thousand smokestacks.
 So bathed in smoke and ash and dust from more than 300 trains a day was the land east of the Illinois Central’s tracks in Hyde Park that its growth was stunted; when the IC electrified its commuter service in 1926 (having been ordered to largely to reduce pollution) the area, newly visible and thus viable, took off commercially.

 The trains also left a lot of blood on the tracks.
-For decades trains killed and maimed hundreds of pedestrians at crossings each year in Chicago.
-“Everywhere trains come into Chicago,” wrote Waldo Frank in 1919.
-“In the moneyed precincts by the Lake, in the endless wooden miles of the poor West Side, in the industrial hells to the South.
-A vast flat city, cut to bits by tracks of steel.
-A lacerated city.
-A city destroyed by the iron flails that beat it into being.”
+For decades trains in Chicago killed and maimed hundreds of pedestrians at crossings each year.
 To stop the carnage, the city eventually set about removing most rail traffic from street level, raising tracks above the streets or burying them in trenches, a project nearly as costly and not nearly as celebrated as its lifting itself out of the mud in the 1850s.

 Among other travails, the rail traffic sometimes caused massive traffic jams.
 “The railroad tracks are the cords that hold the Chicago Gulliver supine,” wrote A. J. Liebling in 1952.
 “They crisscross the town in a kind of ticktacktoe game in which the apparent object of each line is to stop its competitors from getting out of town.”
 The traffic jams on the streets were nothing compared to the traffic jams on the tracks.
 Sorting out freight cars from one train and connecting it a new one became so daunting that in the winter of 1909–10 the entire system came to a standstill.

-Together the trains transformed the region, and still are essential to its prosperity.
-It has been a long time since the railroads enjoyed a near monopoly on intercity freight- and people-hauling.
-But Chicago is still a big railroading town, as railroading towns go thee days.
+Together the trains transformed the region, and while it has been a long time since the railroads enjoyed a near monopoly on intercity freight- and people-hauling, Chicago is still a big railroading town, as railroading towns go these days.
 Amtrak, whose Union Station remains a major hub in that shriveled system, handles 40 trains arriving or departing from Union Station each day.
 And Cook County to this day is North America's largest rail hub.
 In 2003, 1,100 trains hauled some 2.5 million tons of freight aboard 37,500 railcars every day.
 Understanding the railroads is useful if one wants to understand the Chicago of 1854 or 2004.

 Just as the trains had come to Chicago because the boats were here, the trucks came to Chicago because the trains were here, which is why Cook County is the world's leading intermodal port for the transfer of containers between trucks and trains, handling more cargo containers than anywhere but Hong Kong and Singapore.
 The Chicago metropolitan region handles more than 41,700 outbound truckloads a day, half of all U.S. container traffic flows through the area, and one-third of the nation’s rail and truck cargo in all forms moves to, from or through the Chicago region.

 One can no more talk about Chicago without talking about railroads than one can talk about New York City without talking about Wall Street.
-Tales of the railroads’ construction—and the much more entertaining sagas of their financing and regulation—make up a good part of the city’s 19th century history, indeed that of the nation.
+Tales of the railroads’ construction—and the much more entertaining sagas of their financing and regulation—make up a good part of the city’s 19th century history.

 Such was the concentration of rail lines in the region that the railroads were themselves a major industry.
 Aurora, home of the Chicago Burlington & Quincy shops, was only one of the hinterland cities whose biggest employer was a railroad.
 The industry’s need for rails created a demand for steel that had a lot to do with stimulating that industry; the first steel rail made in America was produced in Chicago, at the North Chicago Rolling Mill Company on the North Branch of the Chicago River, in 1865.

-One of the vagaries of the rail system that evolved in the city was that no trains went through Chicago; they all went to it, and travelers who wished to continue in any direction had to change trains, and often, wait for one.
+One of the vagaries of the rail system that evolved in the city was that no trains went through Chicago; they all went to it or left from it, and travelers who wished to continue in any direction had to change trains, in Chicago.
 As a result, even people who didn’t wish to stay in Chicago were obliged to do so.
 To accommodate people during these delays, hoteling grew from a business into an industry.

 And while it was hard to get out of Chicago, it was easy to get to it, so its future as a convention center was secured.
 (Chicago had hosted its first national convention in 1847, and its first national political convention in 1860, when the new Republican Party nominated Abraham Lincoln for the Presidency.)
-The traffic in travelers is why Chicago was for a time home to the world’s largest hotel—the Conrad Hilton and Towers on South Michigan.
-It still is home to the nation’s largest convention center—McCormick Place, with more than 2.2 million square feet of exhibit space.
-McCormick Place’s worth to the local economy is measured in billions.
+The traffic in travelers is why Chicago was for a time home to the world’s largest hotel—the Conrad Hilton and Towers on South Michigan—and is still home to the nation’s largest convention center.
+The worth to the local economy of McCormick Place, with more than 2.2 million square feet of exhibit space, is measured in billions.
+(The original convention hall was known as the Resting Place of All Concrete.)
 It is the scene of some of the more astonishing sights in modern Chicago; few other places can one see thousands of radiologists and plumbing contactors gathered in one spot.
-It is the descendant of the Resting Place of All Concrete, as local wags remember the first of its now three buildings.

 The need to reroute freight trains around the crowded city center was plain as early as the 1870s.
 Local entrepreneurs in 1882 chartered a new “terminal railroad“ that linked every major railroad in the city via a new Belt Railway that circumvented downtown in an arc from Lake Calumet past the Clearing Industrial District and the Hawthorne Works in Cicero to the industrial West Side.
 Later belt lines were laid, in ever-wider arcs as the city grew outward—the Indiana Harbor Belt Railway which connected the near west suburbs to the South Side industrial district, and the Elgin, Joliet and Eastern Railroad, which ran from the mills and refineries of northwest Indiana west then north and east to North Chicago.
 As historian Robert Bruegmann has noted, these belt railways anticipated by a half-century today’s system of expressway and tollway bypasses that sought, rather less successfully, to do for motor vehicle traffic what the belt railways did for trains.